OCA/odoo-pre-commit-hooks/README.md

  * unused-logger

     - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.2.10/test_repo/broken_module/models/model_inhe1.py#L17 Unused `_logger` is not allowed in Odoo models.
 Remove it if not used.
+You can disable this check by adding the following comment to the affected line or just above it `# lint-ignore: unused-logger`

  * use-header-comments